joomla/jissues/README.md

 1. In the `etc/config.json` file, enter your database credentials and other information.
 1. Run `composer install` (or the equivalent for your system) to install dependencies from Composer.
     * If you need to install Composer, you can do so from http://getcomposer.org/download/.
-1. Run `bower install` to install media files from Bower
-    * If you need to install Bower you can do so by using NPM.
-Read more http://bower.io/.
-1. From a command prompt, run the script located at `cli/tracker.php` with the install option to set up your database.
+1. From a command prompt, run the `install` command to set up your database.
-    * `./cli/tracker.php install`
+    * `bin/jtracker install`

+If you are making a change to the issue tracker's web assets, you'll also need to set up Bower and Grunt.
+Please see the [Asset Management](Documentation/Development/Asset-Management.md) documentation for more information.

 Verify the installation is successful by doing the following:

 1. View the site in your browser.
-1. Open a console and execute the `tracker.php` script with the `get project` option to pull issues, issue comments and other information related to the project from GitHub.
+1. Run the `get project` command to pull issues, issue comments and other information related to the project from GitHub.
-    * `cli/tracker.php get project`
+    * `bin/jtracker get project`

 See also: [CLI script](Documentation/Development/CLI-application.md).